" "

 These are two vastly different providers.
 With TPG, you get the basics and necessities with an NBN plan — your choice of speed and optional extras such as modem and call packs.
 With Telstra, you get a range of extra perks, which can change from time to time.

 TPG is one of the few providers in the country that still provides NBN 12 plans.
-NBN 12 is the lowest speed NBN, but it’s also the most affordable NBN option.
-TPG offers this speed grade at a few levels of data, offering 10GB, 100GB and unlimited packages, all of which you can choose to BYO modem or add on a modem for an upfront additional cost.
+NBN 12 is the lowest speed NBN, but it’s also the most affordable.
+TPG offers this speed with unlimited data, and you can choose to BYO modem or add one at the checkout for an upfront additional cost.

 The following table shows a selection of published TPG NBN 12 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.